Doctor

 Willy’s will

-Request a screening
+Plan a screening

 Is Willy still legally competent and can he decide for himself whether he wants to live or die?
 Or does his condition meet the criteria he wrote down earlier, and can he receive euthanasia based on his living will?
 A documentary about a doctor’s search for his patient’s will.